Ilfracombe Women’s Fight Club

 Dearest Bernard,

-I await her return eagerly,
+I eagerly await her return,

 Warmest love and deepest apologies,